Topological expansion of unitary integrals and maps: The gradient trick

+We use several times the gradient trick, previously introduced in \cite{guionnet_asymptotics_2015}.
 The main idea of the gradient trick is to replace the polynomial $P$ (or $P_{l}$) the equations of Proposition \ref{prop:DS-first} (or in the Dyson-Schwinger problem \eqref{eq:DS-problem}, see Section \ref{sec:dyson-schw-equat}) by its cyclic derivative $\D_{i} P$.
 An operator -- the master operator introduced below -- naturally appears in the equations.
 When the potential $V$ is small enough, this operator is invertible.
 The gradient trick was introduced in \cite{guionnet_asymptotics_2015} to study the Dyson-Schwinger lattice of equations.